adopt-liveview/adopt-liveview/priv/pages/2024/04-11-my-first-liveview-project-en_US.md

 mix setup
 ```

-With these commands you should have an initial project in Phoenix.
-The `mix setup` command not only installs but also compiles the dependencies for you.
-Once you have prepared the project and opened your preferred IDE, run `mix phx.server` and go to [http://localhost:4000](http://localhost:4000) to see the home page of your Phoenix project.
+With these commands you should have a base Phoenix project.
+The `mix setup` command not only installs things but also compiles the dependencies for you.
+Once you have prepared the project and opened your preferred code editor run `mix phx.server` and go to [http://localhost:4000](http://localhost:4000) to see the home page of your Phoenix project.

-Don't worry about exploring existing files, we'll cover them as needed.
+Don't worry about exploring existing files as we'll cover them as needed.

 ### Creating the `product.ex` file

-Now our project is called `SuperStore` so we need to make this clear in the module currently called `Product`.
-As mentioned previously, our product management system will be called `SuperStore.Catalog` so we will move `Product` to `SuperStore.Catalog.Product`.
+Now our project is called `SuperStore` so we need to make this part of the module that we currently call `Product`.
+As mentioned previously, our product management system will be `SuperStore.Catalog` so we will move `Product` to `SuperStore.Catalog.Product`.

-In Phoenix we call these modules that encapsulate the functions that manage a part of our application Context Modules.
-Context `Catalog` is responsible for managing our products.
+In Phoenix we call modules that encapsulate functions that manage a part of our application Context Modules.
+The `Catalog` Context is responsible for managing our products.
 If we had a Context called `Accounts` it would be in charge of managing user accounts.
-Each Context can have zero or more schemas and generally the nomenclature will be `YourProject.YourContext` and `YourProject.YourContext.YourSchema`.
+Each Context can have zero or more schemas and generally the naming will be `YourProject.YourContext` and `YourProject.YourContext.YourSchema`.

 Inside the `lib/super_store` folder create a file called `catalog.ex` with the following content: